upenn-embedded/final-project-website-submission-f25-t31-f25-404-not-found/readme/README.md

 No sticks.
 No drum set.
 Just movement — and music.

 Precision IMUs capture every strike,\
-low-latency wireless links deliver it flawlessly, and an ESP32 audio engine fires crisp hi-hats, sharp snares, and deep kicks through a custom three-speaker box.
+low-latency wireless links deliver it flawlessly,\
+and an ESP32 audio engine fires crisp hi-hats, sharp snares, and deep kicks through a custom three-speaker box.

-A vibrant LCD display shows status and hit force.
+A vibrant LCD display shows status and hit force.\
-A dedicated mute button gives instant control.
+A dedicated mute button gives instant control.\
 A power-bank “drumstick” brings back the feel of real drumming.

 And with our interactive Python GUI, your performance becomes visual — live hit tracking, score matching, and accuracy feedback at a glance.

 **Portable.
 Immersive.
-Ready anywhere.**
+Ready anywhere.**\
 This is drumming, redesigned for the modern world.

 ### 1. Video

 [Virtual drum Kit](https://drive.google.com/file/d/1_NklKkRG3vqXawE7z8RuyhH2ok54xu6O/view?usp=sharing)

-- The video must demonstrate your key functionality.
-- The video must be 5 minutes or less.
-- Ensure your video link is accessible to the teaching team.
-Unlisted YouTube videos or Google Drive uploads with SEAS account access work well.
-- Points will be removed if the audio quality is poor — say, if you filmed your video in a noisy electrical engineering lab.

 ### 2. Images